EdwinGH/TWCManager/docs/README.md

 make install
 ```

+If you want to run the built-in webserver on port 80, you need to give your python interpreter the rights:
+sudo setcap 'cap_net_bind_service=+ep' /usr/bin/python

 ### Configure TWCManager
 After performing the installation tasks above, edit the /etc/twcmanager/config.json file and customize to suit your environment.

 The following documents provide detail on specific areas of configuration:

    * [Policy Customization](PolicyCustomization.md)

+Note that lighttpd and sysc_ipc are not needed anymore if you use the built-in webserver (port 8080 by default)

 ### Running the script
 Once the above steps are complete, start the TWCManager script with the following command: